W-Becker/SerialRead/README.md

 2. Download and unzip SerialRead.
 3. In Chrome go to tools > extensions.
 4. Toggle Developer mode
-5. Click “Load unpacked extension...” and choose unzipped folder.
+5. Click â€œLoad unpacked extension...â€ and choose unzipped folder.

 Now the Chrome app can be used from the launch button or Chrome App Launcher.